 Circulating tumor cells

-Circulating tumor cells (CTC's) refer to cells that have shed into the the blood stream or lymphatics from a primary tumor.
-They are thought constitute "seeds" for the subsequent development of metastases.
+Circulating tumor cells (CTCs) refers to cells that have shed into the bloodstream or lymphatics from a primary tumor.
+They are thought to constitute "seeds" for the subsequent development of metastases.

 History and etymology